Lucien-MG/deep-rl-hugging-face/units/unit_1/README.md

 ## Training

 All the training is done in local on my laptop, I tweaked hyperparameters to accelerate the training.
 You can train the agent for 800_000 steps it will reach the required score.
-It takes about 25 minutes.
+It takes about 25 minutes on a modern cpu.

 ## How to use it ?